Personality Profile of Copywriters

-Over the past six years, we’ve seen quite a few of, what one might call contributions, submissions, blog-posts, et cetera, but we like to call it copy; written content in publications, in contrast to photographs or other elements of the layout.
+Since 2008, we’ve seen quite a few contributions, submissions, blog-posts, et cetera.
+We like to call it copy.
+Written content in publications, in contrast to photographs or other elements of the layout.

-So I will humbly address those awesomely talented copywriters among you, who are actively contributing, on a regular basis, to Angie’s, or intend to do so in the near future.
+So I will humbly address those awesomely talented copywriters among you, who are actively contributing to Angie’s regularly, and those of you that plan to do so presently.

-I know you are probably first and foremost a novelist, a poet, an essayist, a reviewer, a blogger, a struggling, aspiring writer, or perhaps even one of our many bestselling authors.
-At the end of the day, we, as a magazine in all its parts and manifestations, use humans to process the material submitted by you copywriters, on a daily basis.
+I know that, in all likelihood, you are first and foremost a novelist, a poet, an essayist, a reviewer, a blogger, a struggling, aspiring writer, or perhaps even one of our many contributing bestselling authors.

-At times, we receive copy of such rare quality, that we don’t mind taking the occasional typo, or lack of punctuation, for granted; making our editing the very reason of our being, when we give this particular text the final touch, in awe of its magnificence.
+At times, we receive copy of such rare quality, that we don’t mind taking the occasional typo, or lack of punctuation, for granted.
+Making our editing the very reason for our being, when we give this particular text the final touch, in awe of its magnificence.

-But often a contributor isn’t solid, nor constant.
-Her next piece might be riddled with typos.
+But more often than not, a contributor isn’t steadfast nor consistent.
+Her next post could be riddled with typos.
 Her contextual arguments suddenly do not seem to make any sense.

-The format in which she dumped her text is sprinkled with unnecessary codes, lack of line brakes, no paragraphs, no commas, no semicolons, sometimes even written integrally in CAPITALS; oblivious to punctuation, contextual spelling, style, or sentence structure – in short: an editor’s nightmare.
+The format in which she dumped her text is sprinkled with unnecessary codes, lack of line-breaks, paragraphs, commas, or semicolons.
+Sometimes even written integrally in CAPITALS, oblivious to punctuation, contextual spelling, style, or sentence structure.
+In short: an editor’s nightmare.

-At times, we receive copy that’s painstakingly edited, has no spelling or grammar issues, but is either in poor taste, or worse, completely uninteresting.
-Other times we proofread copy from authors in a book promotion frenzy, trying to get away with adding twenty links in a badly written, twenty words ‘book review.’
+At times, we receive painstakingly edited copy that has no spelling or grammar issues but is either in poor taste or worse, downright boring.
+Other times we proofread text from authors in a book promotion frenzy, trying to get away with adding twenty links in a poorly written, twenty words ‘book review.’

-And then, suddenly, a gem falls into our lap, and makes it all worth it.
+And then, all of a sudden, a gem falls into our lap that makes all our endeavors worthwhile.
 We’re happy again.

 …At least, that’s my theory.